openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 Work items
 ----------

 API, DB, and driver layer updates to GBP Resources.
+Also work on the CLI and python client to handle either a list or single element for the ip_pool parameter.

 Dependencies
 ============